opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 	<li>(b) hearings before a Judge in chambers, if so directed by the Judge.</li>
 </ul>

-(2) When taking queue numbers at the CDMS kiosk, solicitors are to confer with their opponent(s) and enter the estimated duration of their own submissions.
+(2) Before taking a CDMS queue number, solicitors are to have conferred with their opponent(s) and enter the estimated duration of their own submissions.
 The number of minutes entered should be an accurate reflection of the actual duration of submissions expected to be made by each of the solicitors.

 Solicitors should indicate in the CDMS that they are ready for hearing only when the solicitors for all the parties concerned are present.